Skip to Content

 Remove the batteries from the back.
 Hold the remote upside down and gently tap it to remove any dirt, debris, or crumbs in the buttons.
 Flip it back over and see if there’s any dirt or crumbs between the buttons.
 If there is, use a toothpick — gently — to dig out any dirt.

 Then, spray a towel with a household disinfectant and rub down the entire remote (but not inside where the batteries go).
-Wipe it down with a dry cloth and put the batteries back in.
+Wipe it down once a week with a dry cloth and put the batteries back in.

 Light switches